In this case we should be able to release the money under what’s called a Small Estates Indemnity which can be dealt with at any of our branches.

 The loss of a loved one can have a significant impact on your financial future.
 If you feel you need support, we’re happy to speak to you about your finances and how to manage them in the days ahead.
 Please get in touch on 0345 600 2882.

 Although you don’t have to, you may wish to ask a solicitor to handle the financial side on your behalf.
 If so, then they will look after this for you.
-Otherwise, to tell us one of our customers has passed away, please:
+Otherwise, to tell us that one of our customers has passed away, please use any of the following options:

 What we’ll need